How to Update Progress Bar from Async Task in C#

 In asynchronous programming, when you want to handle certain Task, and want to return the percentage of Task progress to display on your Progress bar.

-To play the demo, we will design a simple UI by dragging a progress bar and a button from your visual studio toolbox to your windows forms application, then layout your UI as shown below.
+Create a new Windows Forms Application project, then design a simple UI by dragging progress bar, button controls from your Visual Studio toolbox to your form and layout your UI as shown below.

 update progress bar from async task in c#